Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Timing a process

-- Scheduling priority
+- Setting scheduling priority

-- The ps command
+- Using the ps command

-- The top command
+- Using the top command

 - Listing files opened by a process